Alejogb1/job-board/blog-data/how-can-i-split-yolov3-output-names-and-get-the-best-models.md

 id: "how-can-i-split-yolov3-output-names-and-get-the-best-models"
 ---

-Alright, let's dissect this challenge.
+, let's dissect this challenge.
 Splitting YOLOv3 output names and then aiming for the 'best' models is a layered problem, and my experience has shown it requires a careful approach.
 I remember a project a few years back where we were dealing with highly customized object detection needs, specifically identifying different types of medical equipment in complex environments.
 The vanilla YOLOv3 wasn't cutting it; we needed more granular control over the outputs and had to tailor the model to our data.

 First, let’s address the output names.
 Typically, YOLOv3 outputs bounding box coordinates (x, y, width, height), objectness scores, and class probabilities.
 These are usually encoded within the final tensor's dimensions and don't inherently possess “names.”
 The problem is not splitting names in the literal sense, but rather how you, the developer, process and interpret this data, often using indexes and assumptions of the models output.
 For example, if you've trained a custom YOLOv3 model to detect "monitor," "ventilator," and "syringe," these will be represented by numerical class indices within the output tensor.
 The 'splitting' therefore happens within your post-processing logic and data structure.
 You have to extract this class index and then correlate that back to a descriptive name.